 On the western side of the lake is a footpath up to Loughrigg Terrace and its huge cave, formed by quarrying.

-Another of the smaller, quiet lakes that's increasingly popular for wild swimming, kayaking and paddleboarding.
+Another of the smaller, quiet lakes that's increasingly popular for wild swimming.

 Bus service 599 runs between Bowness, Windermere, Rydal and Grasmere, in summer it runs up to every 20 minutes with an open top service.
 Service 555 runs from Lancaster and Kendal to Keswick via Grasmere and Rydal.
 You can now cycle or walk on the Grasmere Trail which links Ambleside and Grasmere via the shores of Rydal Water and Grasmere.
 For more information and links to timetables see our travel and transport pages.